cartazio/resin/readme.md

-# Truss : High performance Planar (2D) Variable binders
+# Resin : High performance Planar (2D) Variable binders

-Truss is an experiment in variable binder design inspired by Bound and related libraries, with
+Resin is an experiment in variable binder design inspired by binder libraries such as Bound and UnBound (no relation), with the goal being to provide high performance and excellent abstraction on as long a space of syntaxes as is feasible.